gdsbook/book/notebooks/07_local_autocorrelation.md

 ax.set_axis_off()
 ```

-The final piece we need before we can delve into spatial autocorrelation is the spatial weights matrix.
+The final piece we need before we can delve into spatial autocorrelation is the spatial weights matrix that records which observations are "near" one another.
 We will use eight nearest neighbors for the sake of comparison with the previous chapter.
-We also row-standardize the weights:
+And, we will also row-standardize the weights, so that *spatial lags* reflect the average of the eight nearest neighbors.

 ```python
 # Generate W from the GeoDataFrame